MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Windows-Python.md

 Installing CNTK for Python on your system requires the installation of some third party packages and the definition of the PATH  environment variable.

 ### GPU Specific Packages
-If you intend to use CNTK with GPU or GPU-1bit-SGD support, follow [this page](./Setup-GPU-Specific-Packages.md) to install and configure the environemnt accordingly.
+If you intend to use CNTK with GPU, follow [this page](./Setup-GPU-Specific-Packages.md) to install and configure the environment accordingly.

 After installing the aforementioned GPU packages, add them into your PATH environment variable, e.g.